codinggita/tourly/README.md

 # How do you want to solve it?
 1. User Interface and Experience:

-a) Ensure a clean and intuitive user interface that makes it easy for users to navigate through the website.
+-  Ensure a clean and intuitive user interface that makes it easy for users to navigate through the website.
-b) Consider optimizing the layout for mobile devices to enhance the mobile user experience.
+-  Consider optimizing the layout for mobile devices to enhance the mobile user experience.
-c) Test the website's accessibility to ensure it is usable by people with disabilities.
+-  Test the website's accessibility to ensure it is usable by people with disabilities.

 2. Search Functionality:

-a) Enhance the tour search form by providing autocomplete suggestions for destination input.
+-  Enhance the tour search form by providing autocomplete suggestions for destination input.
-b) Consider adding filters to help users refine search results based on preferences such as budget, travel dates, and activities.
+-  Consider adding filters to help users refine search results based on preferences such as budget, travel dates, and activities.

 3. Booking Process:

-a) Streamline the booking process to make it as simple and efficient as possible.
+-  Streamline the booking process to make it as simple and efficient as possible.
-b) Provide clear and transparent information about booking terms, cancellation policies, and any additional fees.
+-  Provide clear and transparent information about booking terms, cancellation policies, and any additional fees.
-c) Consider implementing a user account system to allow users to manage their bookings and preferences.
+-  Consider implementing a user account system to allow users to manage their bookings and preferences.

 # List of features you want to implement.
 - user can list and unlist packages.